Persuade Me if You Can: A Framework for Evaluating Persuasion Effectiveness and Susceptibility Among Large Language Models: Experiments

 \subsection{Multi-Turn Persuasion}

 The multi-turn experiments follow the same setup as described in Section \ref{sec:single_turn_exp}, with the key difference being the total number of turns, $t=9$.
 Unlike the single-turn setup, the multi-turn interactions give the \textsc{Persuader} multiple opportunities to influence or reinforce persuasion.
 The multi-turn conversations build upon those generated in the single-turn experiment, but without including the \textsc{Persuadee}'s final decision.
-The same set of models is used in both settings, except for \texttt{Claude 2} and \texttt{Claude 3 Opus}, which are excluded as \textsc{Persuaders} due to cost constraints.
+In this setting, we introduce \texttt{GPT-4.1}, \texttt{GPT-4.1-mini}, \texttt{o4-mini}, and \texttt{Qwen 32B} (thinking disabled), but exclude \texttt{Claude 2} and \texttt{Claude 3 Opus} as \textsc{Persuaders} due to cost constraints.

-Figure \ref{fig:multi_turn_hm} presents the persuasion results for multi-turn conversations on subjective claims.
-As seen in Figure \ref{fig:effectiveness}(a), the effectiveness of the \textsc{Persuaders} increases in multi-turn conversations, while their relative effectiveness remains consistent, with \texttt{LLama-3.3-70B-Instruct} and \texttt{GPT-4o} being the most persuasive, and Claude 3 Haiku being the least persuasive.
-Over a multi-turn conversation, we observe a general increase in susceptibility (Figure \ref{fig:effectiveness}(b)), aligning with findings from \citet{li2024llmdefensesrobustmultiturn} and \citet{russinovich2024greatwritearticlethat}.
-However, unlike in the single-turn setting, \texttt{GPT-4o} no longer ranks as the most resistant model, showing greater susceptibility than \texttt{GPT-4o-mini}.
-Additionally, \texttt{Claude 3 Haiku} emerges as the most susceptible model in the multi-turn setting.
-Figure \ref{fig:multi_turn_misinfo_hm} illustrates the varying persuasion results in the misinformation domain.
-The GPT models exhibit strong resistance to being jailbroken, with more than 50\% greater resistance to persuasion than the next best \textsc{Persuadee}.
-While susceptibility to persuasion is highly domain-dependent (Figure \ref{fig:effectiveness}(b)), \textsc{Persuader} effectiveness remains relatively stable (Figure \ref{fig:effectiveness}(a)).
-Notably, \texttt{Llama-3.3-70B-Instruct} continues to be the most effective \textsc{Persuader}, reinforcing its strong performance across different domains.
-Experimental results in both multi-turn subjective and misinformation settings with additional models are presented in Appendix~\ref{app:additional_exp}.
+Figure \ref{fig:multi_turn_hm_expanded} presents the persuasion results for multi-turn conversations on subjective claims.
+As seen in Figures \ref{fig:multi_turn_hm_expanded} and \ref{fig:multi_turn_misinfo_hm_expanded}, the effectiveness of the \textsc{Persuaders} increases in multi-turn conversations (ex. effectiveness of \texttt{GPT-4o} against \texttt{GPT-4o} increased from 0.40 to 0.64), while their relative effectiveness remains consistent, with \texttt{LLama 70B} and \texttt{GPT-4o} being the most persuasive, and Claude 3 Haiku being the least persuasive (among the models available in the single-turn setting).
+Over a multi-turn conversation, we observe a general increase in susceptibility, aligning with findings from \citet{li2024llmdefensesrobustmultiturn} and \citet{russinovich2024greatwritearticlethat}.
+From the additional models, notably, \texttt{o4-mini} consistently outperforms previously evaluated models in persuasive effectiveness. \texttt{Claude 3 Haiku} emerges as the most susceptible model in the multi-turn setting.